MFA Creative Writing Program

 A writer engages in the world.
 With this in mind, we invite students to develop a course of study parallel to the page, whether it is in the University, the city of Tucson, the Sonoran desert, or beyond.
 You have the chance to volunteer with and/or have a for-credit internship with such organizations as the UA Poetry Center, Sonora Review, Fairy Tale Review, Diagram, New Michigan Press, terrain.org, Spork Press, Kore Press, and the poetry collective POG.

 The literary community here is strong.
 Please look into the offerings at the Poetry Center, our partner in many adventures.
-In addition to the Poetry Center Readings & Lectures Series, the creative writing faculty curates the UA Prose Series, which brings in four writers a year.
+In addition to the Poetry Center Readings & Lectures Series, the creative writing faculty curates the Distinguished Visitors in Creative Writing Series, which brings in prose and poetry writers for public readings and visits with MFA students..
 MFA students run the Works-in-Progress (WIP) Reading Series, and Infuse, a cooperative reading and art series between creative-writing and visual-arts MFA students.
 The University of Arizona is the home to the Sonora Review, one of the oldest student-run literary magazines in the country.

 You'll have the opportunity to live, work, and write in the lushest desert in the world with mountains all around.
 Tucson is a a super-literary, culturally vibrant, progressive border city.